DylanHarrison1/Geopolitics-ML-model/README.md

  The data belonging to each of these folders will be zipped seperately, and labelled appropriately.
 The csv files should be copied directly into these folders, and not be contained in any subdirectories.
-  If you have any complications, you can email me at dh893@bath.ac.uk